If you’re interested in how to lose weight hula hooping, the size and weight of your hoop are very important factors to consider.

 It’s true that a moderately weighted hula hoop, about two pounds, is helpful for working out with a hula hoop.
 You will definitely tone your muscle more than you would with a lightweight hoop.

-But once you get above two pounds, the extra weight increases risk of injury and also shortens the length of time you will be able to work out with the hoop.
+Once you get above two pounds, the extra weight increases risk of injury and also shortens the length of time you will be able to work out with the hoop.

 Recommended Hoop Size to Lose Weight Hula Hooping